Friday, August 16, 2024

 Still, how can we say for certain that "Jehovah" is closer to God’s name than "Yahweh"?

 Count the syllables.
-Ask any Facebook Hebrew scholar to name a Hebrew word other than 'Yahweh' that is spelled with 4 characters but pronounced in just two syllables.
+Ask any Facebook Hebrew scholar to name a Hebrew word other than 'Yahweh' that is spelled with 4 Hebrew characters, but pronounced in just two syllables.

-Not surprisingly Israelites liked including God's name as part of their child's name.
+Not surprisingly Israelites liked including God's name as part of their children's names.
 Names that include a reference to God are called "Theophoric".
 You are no doubt familiar with Bible names that contain -jah, short for Jehovah – Elijah, for example, means ‘My God is Jah’ or 'My God is Jehovah'.

-But there are other theophoric names that borrow two syllables Jehovah.
+But there are other theophoric names that borrow two syllables from Jehovah.
 Check these out:

 Jehosophat